Why is my MySQL DB instance showing a high number of active sessions waiting on SYNCH wait events in Performance Insights?

 - synch/cond/sql/MDL_context::COND_wait_status - This indicates a high number of SQLs (including selects) trying to access a table that a DCL or DDL is modifying.
 Avoid running DDL statements to high-traffic tables during regular application activity.

-- synch/mutex/sql/LOG - Your database might be executing a large number of statements, and the current logging methods can't keep up.
-If you are using the TABLE output method, try using FILE instead.
-If you are using general log, use Aurora's advanced auditing instead.
-If you are using zero or less than one for the long_query_time parameter, try increasing it.
+- synch/mutex/sql/LOG - Your database might be executing a large number of statements, and the current logging methods can't support it.
+If you use the TABLE output method, then try to use FILE instead.
+If you use general log, then use Amazon Aurora's advanced auditing instead.
+If you use 0 or less than 1 for the long_query_time parameter, then try to increase it.

-- synch/mutex/innodb/buf_pool_mutex or synch/mutex/innodb/aurora_lock_thread_slot_futex or synch/rwlock/innodb/index_tree_rw_lock - There are a large number of similar DMLs accessing the same database object at the same time.
-Try using multi-row statements.
-Also, spread the workload over different database objects.
-One way to do this is by using partitioning.
+synch/rwlock/innodb/index_tree_rw_lock - There are a large number of similar DMLs accessing the same database object at the same time.
+Use multi-row statements, and use partitioning to spread the workload over different database objects.